REDEMPTION...

 Restorative Justice & Community Reconciliation

 Redemption cannot happen without making amends.
-The Redemption initiative incorporates restorative justice concepts, where participants engage in facilitated dialogues with victims, families, and communities to encourage healing, understanding, and reconciliation.
+The REDEMPTION…Not Just Reentry movement embraces restorative justice principles, encouraging individuals to engage in meaningful dialogue with victims, families, and communities to promote accountability, healing, and reconciliation.

 REDEMPTION...Not Just Reentry difference compared to Reentry